Canela Media celebrates International Women's History Month with special programming

 We celebrate women all year long at Canela Media, but International Women’s History Month gives us a moment to pause and highlight many of our Latina trailblazers and future leaders across our content verticals: entertainment, music, kids and sports.

-The billboard of programs can be seen through all the verticals of the media company, among which are included:
+The slate of programs can be seen on all the platforms offered by the media company, among which include:

 - Canela.TV